swiftlang/swift-evolution/proposals/0001-keywords-as-argument-labels.md

 most common keyword argument in imported APIs.
 In a brief survey of imported APIs, `in` accounted for 90% of the conflicts with existing keywords.
-Moreover, the keyword `in` is only used in two places in the Swift grammer--for loops and closures--so it could be made context-sensitive.
+Moreover, the keyword `in` is only used in two places in the Swift grammar--for loops and closures--so it could be made context-sensitive.
 However, this solution is somewhat more complicated (because it requires more context-sensitive keyword parsing) and less general.